Aayush99910/Linked-List/readme.md

-Just a Fun little linkedList parctice.
+Just a Fun little linkedList practice.
 This was much easier than I thought it would be.
 I really liked this exercise and yeah that's all I have to say about this repo.